 Like Máni, she is often attested to in magic spells; and like Ullr we know she played a larger role in the daily religious observances of our forebears than the surviving literature about her might suggest.
 One particular cultic practice attested to her involved the pouring of milk and honey into the soil of farmland, asking for her blessing.

 She is Mother Earth, the goddess who is the earth herself.
 Her name is pronounced “ee-YURth” with a soft “th” like in “leather,” rather than a hard “th”, like in “earth.”
 However, as English is a Germanic language, it is completely appropriate to also call her by her English name, Earth.
 She is known around the world by many different names, and is perhaps most famous to Westerners under her Greco-Roman ones: Gaia and Terra.
 Likewise, she is probably connected to Irish Dana.

 She is referred to as Frigga’s parent by the name of Fjörgyn, with another deity called Fjörgynn (the masculine version of Fjörgyn).
 While masculine-feminine name pairings are common among the Vanir, who married brother to sister, Jörð is older than both Æsir and Vanir tribes of gods.
 One theory is that Frigga was conceived of through parthenogenesis.
-Jörð, after all, is something of a reincarnation of Ýmir: her body is made out of the recycled remains of the hermaphroditic entity, who likewise created life with him-herself.
+Jörð, may be something of a reincarnation of Ýmir: her body is made out of the recycled remains of the hermaphroditic entity, who likewise created life with him-herself.

 In the lore, she is described as wearing a girdle, and ditches, turf, gullies, escarpments, and other earth-work ledges were referred to as this girdle.